As any project manager will tell you, investing in product development without a business case is fool’s errand.

 The two projects were different beasts.
 I want to quickly mention the second before getting onto the first.
 It was running and I joined the team meetings.
 Although their project management practices were a bit ropey, they were doing a good job of moving on tasks.

 And that was the problem.
 They had no business requirements.
 So they were making assumptions all over the place.
-Very quickly, I suggested that the business review its strategy for this project and provide proper requirements.
+Very quickly, I suggested that the business review its strategy for this project and give proper requirements.
 While looking into my suggestion the business put the project on hold – later cancelling it.

 Back to the first project